yanofsky/nicar19-landsat/README.md

   .filterMetadata("SUN_ELEVATION", "greater_than", 0)
 ```

+**Okay back to it...**

-9. Pick the most recent of those
+9. Pick the most recent of of your collection

 ```javascript
 var scene = ee.Image(filteredCollection.sort("DATE_ACQUIRED", false).first());